Eligibility for Columbia Student Health Insurance Plan

 Students on, or considering, a medical leave of absence, should review the information below and schedule an appointment with a health insurance team member to discuss insurance options.

-Students in good standing, who are on an approved medical leave of absence, are eligible to remain on the Columbia Student Health Insurance Plan for a cumulative maximum of two semesters during the course of the student’s entire enrollment within a particular school at Columbia, regardless of the length of program.
+Students in good standing, who are approved for a medical leave of absence by their school are eligible to remain on the Columbia Student Health Insurance Plan for a cumulative maximum of two semesters during the course of the student’s entire enrollment within a particular school at Columbia, regardless of the length of program.
 The two semesters are cumulative but do not need to occur sequentially.

 Students whose non-medical withdrawal or dismissal is transmitted to the Columbia Health Insurance Office—via the University withdrawal system during their open enrollment period—are considered as having never enrolled at the University for that term and are ineligible to be enrolled in the Columbia University Student Health Insurance Plan.

 Coverage for students who leave the plan during the semester will terminate at the end of the month in which the Columbia Health Insurance Office is notified by the University withdrawal system or 21 days after the office is notified by the University withdrawal system—whichever is later—and will receive a pro-rated refund of any remaining premium as a credit to their student account.

 Note: The Columbia Health and Related Services Fee, paid by all students enrolled in the Columbia Student Health Insurance Plan, is nonrefundable and is not pro-rated.